A History of LGBTQIA+ and Pride Month Marketing

 After recruiting a group of researchers to conduct a study on gay men, Dr. Hooker found that gay men showed absolutely no cognitive difference from their heterosexual counterparts, debunking the psychological diagnosis that they were mentally ill.

-It wasn’t until the 1950s, however, that Dr. Hooker’s findings were seen by the public eye.
+It wasn’t until the 1950s, however, that Dr. Hooker’s findings came to the public’s attention.

-Look, marketing to LGBTQIA+ people wasn’t really common throughout these decades.
+Look, marketing to LGBTQIA+ people wasn’t common throughout these decades.

 While the nightlife and community-wide existence of LGBTQIA+ folk was the worst-kept secret ever, it was the grassroots campaigning and PR against laws that prevented open discussion of homosexuality in art, mainly on stages where LGBTQIA+ people performed, that changed the game.

-As a matter of fact, more marketing was done against the LGBTQIA+ community than in its favor.
-The community’s historical presence, contributions and creation of art during these very different decades was, however, undeniably significant.
+More marketing was done against the LGBTQIA+ community than in its favor.
+The community’s historical presence, contributions, and creation of art during these very different decades were, however, undeniably significant.

 While the 1920s were a time of liberation, there were still multiple laws that prohibited the open presence of LGBTQIA+ people in society.